mrdoob/three.js/threejs/lessons/threejs-cameras.md

 ```

 The call to `listen` tells dat.GUI to watch for changes.
 This is here because
 the `OrbitControls` can also control zoom.
-For example the scrollwheel on
+For example the scroll wheel on
 a mouse will zoom via the `OrbitControls`.

 Last we just need to change the part that renders the left